Mashashi/javaroles/README.md

 A very rudimentary and light weighted implementation of role object modelling for Java.

-Main features are mixin classes and interface name resolution.
+Main features are:
+* Class composition
+* Interface name resolution

-See the in code documentation and test cases to get the felling how it works.
+See the in code documentation and test cases to get the felling on how it works.

-# implementations
+## implementations
 These are the two operation modes available.

 ### composite